Nandrajog93/Kaggle-Projects/README.md

 # Kaggle-Projects

-This repository currently consists of two projects implemented in PYTHON.
+This repository currently consists of Three projects implemented in PYTHON.
 Refer to the following mentioned folder names.

 # What is it?